All posts by weblio PH

 Part B_6 Review

 2. Did you do your research on the sub textbook?
-Did you find the activity to solve the hunger issues?
+Did you find the activity for water and sanitation issues?
 Please tell me what you feel about it.

 Part B_7 Review